Social Work, M.S.W.

 Curriculum Overview

-SLU's M.S.W. curriculum includes generalist foundation courses, advanced practice courses in an area of concentration and field practica.
+SLU's M.S.W. curriculum includes generalist foundation courses, advanced practice courses in an area of concentration, hallmark and research courses, and field practica.
 The generalist foundation courses provide the basic social work theory and methods for working with individuals, families, groups, organizations and communities.

 Students then select an advanced practice area of concentration and proceed with courses in these areas.
 Saint Louis University's School of Social Work offers three concentrations: